 You may also be able to gain support with funding in the following ways:

 If your child is involved with social services or has a social worker.

 If your child, or you (as the young person) may be in receipt of DLA (Disability Living Allowance) or PIP (Personal Independence Payment) which can be used to pay towards such things as therapy and counselling.

 You may also want to talk to your school about how they can support you as schools can also buy in to our services and help can sometimes be provided through Early Help.

 Is your building accessible?

 Unfortunately our centre is situated on the top floor and requires you to go up two flights of stairs to enter.
 The building has no lift either.
 For this reason our centre may not be accessible to some.
 Don't let this stop you from using our services though, as we're always flexible and happy to talk further about this and how we can help.

 Why do you have such an in-depth risk assessment?

-We ask parents/carers to fill in an in-depth risk assessment the first time a young person accesses our service; whether this is just a 2hr workshop or long-term 1:1 work.
-We ask this so that we can meet the needs the of all our young people as thoroughly and appropriately as possible.
-It also allows us to make sure we are safeguarding the young person, other young people and our staff to our best ability at all times.
+We ask for a risk assessment from anybody who uses the services of the Youth Intervention Centre so that we can be aware of, and meet the needs of, any person attending as thoroughly and appropriately as possible.
+It also allows us to make sure we are safeguarding the person, other people and our staff to our best ability at all times.

-In some very rare cases we may feel that we are not the most appropriate support for your young person and that we may not be able to meet their needs successfully.
-This is a very rare situation, however, if it happens we will make sure to support and signpost you to more appropriate support.
+In some rare cases we may feel that we are not the most appropriate support for you or your young person and that we may not be able to meet the needs successfully.
+This is a rare situation, however, if it happens we will make sure to signpost you to more appropriate support.